vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/03_THE_FIRST_ORDEAL.md

 fiery Mehta and the sweet-tempered Telang.

 The three letters, of course, formed the pivot of the case.
 Were they genuine ?
-The State Karbhari as- serted that they were not ; Nana Bhide till the last persisted in holding that they were.
+The State Karbhari as###serted that they were not ; Nana Bhide till the last persisted in holding that they were.
 Who could throw light on the question ?
 Some witnesses from Kolhapur were expected to solve the riddle.
-But, though sum- moned they did no elect to appear.
+But, though sum###moned they did no elect to appear.
 The High Court could not compel attendance ; for the witnesses were beyond its jurisdiction.
 Neither the Political Agent nor the Government of Bombay were willing to interfere as the case was a private one.
 The decision of